BlackBerry names new chief security officer

-TORONTO, Feb 10 (Reuters) - BlackBerry Ltd named David Kleidermacher as its chief security officer on Tuesday, moving to further bolster the smartphone maker’s credentials with security-conscious clients, including big players in the defense, automotive and healthcare sectors.
+TORONTO (Reuters) - BlackBerry Ltd (BB.TO) named David Kleidermacher as its chief security officer on Tuesday, moving to further bolster the smartphone maker’s credentials with security-conscious clients, including big players in the defense, automotive and healthcare sectors.

 Kleidermacher was previously chief technology officer at embedded software maker Green Hills Software, where he spent more than two decades.
-Green Hills’ technologies power systems as diverse as medical devices and aircraft made by the likes of Boeing Co, Airbus Group NV and Lockheed Martin Corp.
+Green Hills’ technologies power systems as diverse as medical devices and aircraft made by the likes of Boeing Co (BA.N), Airbus Group NV (AIR.PA) and Lockheed Martin Corp (LMT.N).

 BlackBerry said Kleidermacher will oversee a number of key initiatives, including security-specific research and product development, and the company’s product certification and approval program.